Uteeaami/BGP-simulator/README.md

 ## Disclaimer

-This project is intended for educational purposes and should be used responsibly and within the bounds of your institution's ethical guidelines and policies.
-Simulation of network protocols may have legal and ethical implications, so use this software responsibly and only for the intended purposes of your course.
+This project is intended for educational purposes.

 For any issues or questions related to the BGP-simulator, feel free to contact the project maintainers.